panirwalak/filmScout/README.md

 1. Install Python 2.7, Git, MySQL Ver 14.14 Distrib 5.7.21, virtualenv, in your computer, if you don't have it already.

+NOTE: if you are using Python 3 you may need to use pip3 instead of pip

 - virtualenv installation
 ```
 sudo pip install virtualenv